berkantdu123/polish_cow/README.md

+# Maxwell

-# Maxwell the carryable cat, now as a KDE Plasma Widget
+Maxwell the carryable cat, now as a KDE Plasma Widget